youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-externalfield-rnemd.rst.txt

    .. py:function:: setPeriod(unsigned int period)

-      specifies the period of data output.
+      specifies the period of data output in which the velocity profile and momentum plus will be averaged.

    Example::